0chain/zwalletcli/README.md

 ```

 #### Killing a sharder - `sh-kill`
-Miners can only be killed by the node's delegate wallet / owner
+Sharders can only be killed by the node's delegate wallet / owner

 | Parameter         | Required | Description                                   | Default | Valid Values |
 | ----------------- | -------- | --------------------------------------------- | ------- | ------------ |